 During the job fair, you will strike up a conversation with a recruiter that says the optimistic things you want to hear.
 As the conversation progresses, you get more excited at the possibility of working for that company.
 Before you walk away from the recruiter’s table, you want to be sure that you ask how to follow up.
 The easiest way to remember the recruiter’s name and get their contact information, is to ask for a business card.
 Keeping in touch with the recruiter is critical to the progression after applying for a job with this company, landing an interview and being offered a position.
 It’s also great to follow up with a recruiter if there are no open positions currently because you may see an open role in the future.

 The majority of job fairs happen between March and September and they can often be scheduled back-to-back.
 You may even have to find a way to attend one or more job fairs on the same day.
 That means that you need to have professional attire ready for each event.

-Do not rely on the same attire for each event — you can never be sure if your professional attire will be cleaned and pressed in time to go to back to back events.
-You should also bring extra clothing items with you on the days that you are going to more than one job fair just in case you need the change of clothing.
+Do not rely on the same attire for each event — you can never be sure if your professional attire will be cleaned and pressed in time to go to back-to-back events.
+You should also bring extra clothing items with you on the days that you are going to more than one job fair just in case you need a change of clothing.